agiledev-students-spring2023/final-project-quizverse/instructions-0a-app-map-wireframes.md

 #### Example scenario

-Yyour app has a logo or "hamburger menu" at the top of each screen.
+Your app has a logo or "hamburger menu" at the top of each screen.
 Those elements must appear at the top of each wireframe diagram in exactly the same position.

 ### Placeholder content